UPC “seizure ” Part IV: the appeal against the “seizure ” order

 Opinion

-I have to admit that this decision, while well-written and interesting in some respects, leaves me a little disappointed.
-Not because of the Court’s response itself, but because of the poverty of the arguments put forward by the plaintiff.
-I’m thinking here in particular of the “reasonable available evidence” required by article 60.
-The expression, as we could sense from the “saisie” request, seems to be reduced to a strict interpretation unrelated to infringement.
-Indeed, as we have seen, the applicant, in much the same way as in the OERLIKON case, was content to claim that his machine was infringed by a competitor’s machine, while adding that this demonstrated at the very least the plausibility of the infringement of claim 1.
-Here, NOVAWELL only attacks the dates of the documents produced, without mentioning the most interesting point: C-KORE has only provided reasonable evidence of the commercialization of a machine (“SICOM”), not reasonable evidence of patent infringement.
-We are all familiar with the common bias of confusing a machine produced by the seizing party (“CABLE MONITOR”), which allegedly reproduces the patent, with the patent itself, and then comparing machines with each other.
-However, this bias overlooks the fact that it is not the machine that must be reproduced, but the patent.
-In other words, reasonable evidence is aimed at reproducing the patent, not the machine.
+I must admit that this decision, while well-reasoned and interesting in certain respects, leaves me somewhat disappointed—not because of the Court’s response itself, but due to the weakness of the arguments put forward by the plaintiff.
+In particular, I’m thinking of the “reasonably available evidence” required under Article 60.
+From the seizure request, it appears that this expression has been interpreted in a narrowly literal sense, disconnected from any substantive analysis of infringement.
+Indeed, as we observed, the applicant—similarly to the approach taken in the OERLIKON case—merely asserted that its machine was being infringed by a competitor’s machine, claiming that this alone demonstrated, at a minimum, the plausibility of the infringement of claim 1.
+In this instance, NOVAWELL limited its arguments to challenging the dates of the documents provided, without addressing the more crucial issue: that C-KORE has only submitted reasonable evidence of the commercialization of a machine (“SICOM”), not reasonable evidence of patent infringement.
+We are all familiar with the common bias of conflating the machine produced by the seizing party (“CABLE MONITOR”), said to embody the patent, with the patent itself, and then comparing the machines directly.
+However, this overlooks the fundamental point: what must be reproduced is not the machine, but the patent.
+In other words, “reasonable evidence” should aim at reproducing the patent’s technical teachings—not merely drawing parallels between machines.

 Another point already raised on this blog is that this lack of any real demonstration of plausible infringement prevents a full assessment of the proportionality of the measures granted: proportionality is not simply a question of balancing the interests of the parties, but also of the correlation between the “reasonable evidence” and the measures granted.
 In other words, the extent of the measures should be proportional to the evidence, which was impossible to assess in this case based on the evidence provided.
 Here, NOVAWELL need only have referred to Articles 3 of Directive 2004/48.